- Low credit score requirement: 600

 - No joint loans: Peerform only accepts individual applications.
 There are no co-applicants allowed.

 Peerform Reviews & Transparency

-It’s very easy to find out about Peerform’s fees and interest rates, as the company lists them clearly.
+- Transparency: It’s very easy to find out about Peerform’s fees and interest rates, as the company lists them clearly.
 Plus, Peerform openly says that 600 is their minimum credit score and provides a means for pre-qualification.
-They have a pretty good reputation, too.